 There is quite a bit of history surrounding the Blackfoot River.
 It was made famous by Norman Maclean’s book, A River Runs Through It, and an acclaimed movie followed.
+The Blackfoot Valley provides critical habitat for a wide variety of plants and animals including grizzly bears, bighorn sheep, moose, elk, osprey, bald eagles, and pileated woodpeckers.
+The Blackfoot River is also a blue ribbon trout stream providing habitat for fish species such as bull and cutthroat trout, as well as rainbow and brown trout.

 In 2008, the Milltown Dam was removed at the confluence of the Clark Fork and Blackfoot Rivers.
 After 100 years of being dammed the Clark Fork and Blackfoot Rivers were free-flowing again allowing people to float two rivers in one day.